 Achilles Tendon Exercises 2026: Eccentric, Isometric, Progressive Loading | Podiatrist

 Quick answer: Achilles Tendon Exercises is a common foot/ankle topic that affects many patients.
 The 2026 evidence-based approach combines proper diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Township practices.
+We treat this regularly at our Howell and Bloomfield Hills practices.
 Call (810) 206-1402.

 Medically reviewed by Dr. Tom Biernacki, DPM — Board-certified podiatric surgeon · 3,000+ surgeries · Balance Foot & Ankle Specialists (Howell & Bloomfield Hills, MI).
 Last updated April 2026.